neutron-org/neutron-docs/docs/tutorials/onboarding/part-3-building-simple-web-app.md

 import React from "react";
 import "@interchain-ui/react/styles";

-// This is a Neutron Localnet chain, we need to add it manually because it's not in chain-registry const localnetChain: Chain = (() => {
+// This is a Neutron Localnet chain, we need to add it manually because it's not in the chain registry.
+// This new chain can be based on Neutron Testnet, we just need to adjust some parameters. const localnetChain: Chain = (() => {
   const chain = chains.find((chain) => chain.chain_name === "neutrontestnet");
   assert(chain);
   return {
     ...chain,
+    // Chain ID is a unique identifier for the chain.
+You can find one in `localnet_config.json`.
     chain_id: "ntrntest",
+    // Chain name is another unique identifier for the chain that is used in CosmosKit.
     chain_name: "neutronlocalnet",
+    // Pretty name is a human readable name for the chain.
     pretty_name: "Neutron Localnet",
     apis: {
       ...chain.apis,
+      // RPC and REST endpoints are used to communicate with the chain.
+      // We provide proxy endpoints here, which can be found in the "First launch" section.
       rpc: [{ address: "http://localhost:3001/proxy" }],
       rest: [{ address: "http://localhost:3002/proxy" }],
     },